DelthorLion/stellaris_enhanced/README.md

-# stellaris_enhanced
+# Stellaris Enhanced
-A mod for Stellaris
+A mod for Stellaris with the goal of enhancing the core play while maintaining the feel of Stellaris.